The SpringSource dm Server's trace support serve two main purposes:

 SpringSource dm Server writes application-specific trace to a file in a subdirectory of the configured trace directory.
 As described

-above this directory is, by default, SERVER_HOME/serviceability/trace
+above this directory is, by default, SERVER_HOME/serviceability/trace.
+The subdirectory's name is of

-.
+the form <application-name>-<version>.
 So, for example, an application named com.myapp at

-version 1 will write its trace to a file in SERVER_HOME/serviceability/trace/com.myapp-1/
+version 1 will write its trace to a file in SERVER_HOME/serviceability/trace/com.myapp-1/.

 The levels used to filter per-application trace can be configured by using a header in the application's manifest specifying a comma-separated list of package and class names.
 For example: